 Innovative public procurement as an innovation policy instrument

-The value of public procurement in Finland is approximately EUR 35 billion annually, with municipalities and joint municipal authorities accounting for two thirds, or approximately EUR 23 billion, and the central government for one third, roughly EUR 12 billion.
-Because public procurement represents 15% of Finland’s gross domestic product, it is important to turn this economically significant public sector activity into a driver of social and economic development towards sustainable growth.
+The value of public procurement in Finland is approximately EUR 47 billion annually, with municipalities and joint municipal authorities accounting for two thirds, and the central government for one third.
+Purchases from enterprises are EUR 31 billion.
+It is important to turn this economically significant public sector activity into a driver of social and economic development towards sustainable growth.